Did you know you can now book a picnic or fire pit online?

 Affiliate Organizations and Coaches are not eligible to purchase the above insurance.
 To find out more about our insurance terms, please contact Client Services.

-• Tennis Court(s) are booked in one hour (minimum) increments and is only available at select facilities.
+• Tennis and pickleball court(s) are booked in one-hour (minimum) increments and are only available at select facilities.

-• Online tennis court bookings cannot be used to replace regular seasonal bookings.
+• Online tennis and pickleball court bookings cannot be used to replace regular seasonal bookings.

-• Minors (under 18) must be accompanied by an adult supervisor at all times.
+• Minors (under 18) must be accompanied by an adult at all times.

 There are two types of bookings:

-1. Match Play for individuals or small groups looking to book a tennis court but not for profit/gain (such as singles/doubles matches, birthday parties).
+• Match Play for individuals or small groups looking to book a tennis and pickleball court but not for profit/gain (such as singles/doubles matches, birthday parties).

-• Does not require insurance coverage and can be booked by selecting “Guest Sign-In”
+• Can be booked by selecting “Guest Sign-In”

 • For groups of less than 10 people

-• Required to provide proof of $2 million liability insurance coverage in before booking.
+• Required to provide proof of $2 million liability insurance coverage before booking.

 • Keep parks clean and prevent damage: balloons, decorations, signs or banners are not to be tied to trees.